FelipeKaian/restify/README.md

 ## Additional information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.
+My name is Felipe Kaian, I am the author of this package, you can find me on LinkedIn or through the email felipekaianmutti@gmail.com.
+You can bring improvements, suggestions, and feedback – the more, the better.
+I hope this package helps our Flutter community grow even more!